 Atlantis is not just one hotel, but six hotels.
 Each hotel has a range of amenities and nightly rates.
-Currently the resort is offering a special 4th Night Complimentary and Up to $300 Resort Credit.
+Take a look at the current resort promotion below and a brief review of each hotel.

 Most budget friendly option of the six hotels.
 It is furthest away from the where you want to be with your family, but you are on property.